SamGree/Love-Quiz/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

  ## Credits
-  - Some of the JavaScript code comes from open source YouTube resources and was explained to me by my friend Talal Mohamad, who had worked as a part time frontend developer.
+  - Some of the codes comes from open source YouTube resources.
-  -

   ## Content
   -
   -
   ## Media
+  - Questions coming free from websites <https://livemore.yha.org.uk/natural-world-quiz/>
+  - backgroung img come from <https://stock.adobe.com/search?k=%22nature+scene%22&asset_id=721959596>